intrntbrn/awesomewm-vim-tmux-navigator/README.md

 After a correct installation the title of a tmux session should end with "- TMUX" and "- VIM" or "- NVIM" for vim or nvim sessions respectively.
 Check the title of the terminal client in your wm tasklist or by using `xprop` (title is property `WM_NAME`).

-In case your title does not change, your terminal and/or shell do not support dynamic titles.
+In case your title does not change, your terminal and/or shell do not support dynamic titles or are not configured.

-- `xterm` does not support dynamic titles.
-Time to move on, boomer.
-- Your shell is not configured.
-Try the provided minimal configurations for `zsh` or `bash`:
+Try minimal configurations provided for `zsh` or `bash`:

 ```
 echo "source ~/.config/awesome/awesomewm-vim-tmux-navigator/dynamictitles.zsh" >> ~/.zshrc